-We all know that a great soundtrack can stir emotions in any viewers.
-But few genres have a direct line to the emotional centers of our brain than fear.
-Suspenseful music plays a huge part of that.
+We all know that a great soundtrack can stir emotions in the audience.
+But few genres have a direct line to the emotional centers of our brain than suspense and horror.
+Suspenseful music, when done right, can make all the difference.

 Scary movies are all about maintaining the careful balance of tension and revulsion to build fear.
 Thus, horror movie soundtracks are all about balancing suspense music and horror music.